 We soaked up a gorgeous view of the Salzburg Cathedral and dome right from our own place.
 We were surrounded by old buildings in such a historic area of the city.
 Throughout the day, we heard the sounds of bells from several churches, each with their own tune.

 Behind the house, there’s a tranquil garden with greenery and flowers growing everywhere.
 Steps lead up to a small seating area.
 One day, we enjoyed our lunch on the patio.
 It is such a quiet and peaceful place in the middle of a touristy town.
+Be sure to book your stay at this gorgeous Salzburg apartment, and take a look at more reviews of Salzburg Place to Stay written by fellow travelers.

-There are lots of things to do in Salzburg, so you can easily spend at least a few days there.
+There are lots of fun things to do in Salzburg, so you can easily spend at least a few days there.
 From delicious vegan food to exploring historic sites and charming streets, I fell in love with Salzburg quickly and hope to return someday.